laylashihadeh26-ctrl/esp32-air-quality-logger/README.md

 ## Overview
 This project presents a low-cost indoor air quality (IAQ) monitoring system designed to evaluate ventilation effectiveness in indoor spaces.
-The system measures carbon dioxide (CO₂) and **particulate matter (PM₁.₀, PM₂.₅, PM₁₀) concentrations and logs the data to a microSD card for later analysis.
+The system measures carbon dioxide (CO₂) and particulate matter (PM₁.₀, PM₂.₅, PM₁₀) concentrations and logs the data to a microSD card for later analysis.

-Built on an ESP32 microcontroller, the device was deployed in the American University of Beirut weight room for a two-week monitoring period (July–August 2025).
+Built on an ESP32 microcontroller, the device was deployed in a weight room for a two-week monitoring period (July–August 2025).
 The recorded CO₂ decay curves were used to estimate air change rates (ACR) and assess compliance with ASHRAE Standard 62.1 ventilation requirements.

 ---